ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-07-17-cruising-through-germany.md

 ![View on Rottachspeicher](/assets/images/IMG_8588.jpg)

-There are so many beautiful places in Germany, so I really didn't mind the travel restrictions for foreign countries.
-Good times!
+There are so many beautiful places in Germany, so I really didn't mind the international travel restrictions.